NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/01_first_model.md

 # 01. The first model

-A model consists of a file with a `.txt` suffix that contains a single `model` declaration that can load one or more modules.
+A model consists of a file with a `.txt` suffix that contains a single `model` declaration.
+In the body of the model declaration you can load one or more modules.

 In the beginning you can inline a `module` declaration into the body of your model.
-Later you should learn to put modules in separate files so that they are reusable.
+Later you will learn how to put modules in separate files so that they are reusable.

-You must also declare at least one [state variable](central_concepts.html).
-For this you need at least one `compartment` and one `property` to form its location.
+You must also declare at least one [state variable](central_concepts.html) for the model to compute.
+For this you need at least one `compartment` and one `property` to form the *location* of the state variable.
 Components are usually declared in the model scope, but properties can also be declared in the module scope.

 We suggest you use [MobiView2](../mobiviewdocs/mobiview.html) to load and run your model.